weatherforce/weatherforce.github.io/content/ipyreact_release.md

 ## Where do I start ?

-The project is now quite young, yet it might become your next favorite widget library to build dashboards from notebooks!
+The project is quite young, yet it might become your next favorite widget library to build dashboards from notebooks!
+To get started :

-To get started, you can have a look at [the code here](https://gitlab.com/weatherforce-platform/ipyreactwidgets).
+1. Have a look at the [the code here](https://gitlab.com/weatherforce-platform/ipyreactwidgets).

-To get details, do not hesitate to checkout [the documentation](https://weatherforce-platform.gitlab.io/ipyreact/)

-And if you are eager to try it out, have a look at [the quickstart](https://weatherforce-platform.gitlab.io/ipyreact/quickstart.html) !
+2. Go check [the documentation](https://weatherforce-platform.gitlab.io/ipyreact/) for more details.

+3. Now let's start by following the steps in the [the quickstart](https://weatherforce-platform.gitlab.io/ipyreact/quickstart.html) !

-This project is still at an early stage so it would be great if you would like to get involved.
-You can start by have a look at our [developer guide](https://weatherforce-platform.gitlab.io/ipyreact/make-a-widget.html), start coding and send us a pull request!
+4. Get involved by looking at our developer guide, start coding and send us a pull request!

 <p align="center">
 	<img src="https://media.giphy.com/media/vyEMmgHf9dQ4M/giphy.gif"/>